RS2002/Prebooked-Ride-Sharing/README.md

 The simulation parameters in our paper are as follows:

 1. **Total Simulation Time:** 60 minutes
-2. **Order Distribution:** Pre-booked orders appear only in the last 30 minutes, although platforms can access their information during the first 20 minutes.
+2. **Order Distribution:** Pre-booked orders appear only in the last 30 minutes, although platforms can access their information in advance

 You can modify these settings by editing the `Order_Env.py` file.
 Additionally, the order distribution and appearance times can be adjusted using parameters in argparse as shown below.